fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

 Note the following:
 - __ApplicationService__ is the application's view to the __ASE__ and will be passed from the __Configurator__ class.
 - Each application maintains a list with simulated BACnet devices.
+A BACnet device should extend the ChannelListener class.

 ```java